 How Much Does Tailwind Cost?

-Currently Tailwind is free to use for up to 100 pins.
+Currently the Tailwind platform is free to use for up to 100 pins.
 You do not need to provide a credit card, or any other form of payment.
 Just sign up, tinker around, schedule 100 pins, and see if you like the service.
 There really is no catch.
 The free trial is what got me to sign up and test Tailwind in the first place.

 If you like Tailwind and wish to continue using it, after your 100 free pins, you have a couple of options.